Welcome to the Association of Lipspeakers

 We need you!

 The ALS committee currently has two vacancies.
-Want to get involved?
+Want to get involved by contributing to the profession whilst enhancing your own career experience ?

 Walks & Talks….Lynne Dubin has been a busy bee organising a 2017 programme.
 Please check out the diary of events http://lipspeaking.co.uk/1617-2/